zdharma-continuum/zinit-package-fzf/README.md

 - the ice lists are stored in *profiles*; there's at least one profile, *default*,
 - the ices can be selectively overriden.

+Example invocations that'll install [junegunn/fzf](https://github.com/junegunn/fzf) either from the release archive or from Git repository:

 ```zsh
 # Download the package with the default ice list
 zplugin pack for fzf